 < Back to Nature and Education Centers

-Our office is open 8 a.m. to 4 p.m.
-Tuesday through Saturday, with the exception of holidays.
-Group activities may be scheduled for any day by appointment only.
-No public access or overnight stays available unless certain criteria are met.
+Office hours are 8 a.m. to 4:30 p.m., Tuesday through Saturday (closed for certain holidays and special events).
+Group activities are scheduled by appointment only.
+Day-use activities are welcome.
 Activities are funded by the 1/8th cent Conservation Sales Tax Amendment 75, thus are free to school and approved groups.
+Please register at the education center upon arrival.

 Potlatch Conservation Education Center (PCEC) at Cook's Lake near Casscoe, is a conservation education facility that operates under a joint agreement between the U.S. Fish & Wildlife Service, the Arkansas Game and Fish Foundation, and the Arkansas Game and Fish Commission.
 It is located 20 miles southeast of Stuttgart on the White River National Wildlife Refuge.
 The 72-acre facility is surrounded by 1,850 acres of upland and bottomland hardwood forest that includes a two-mile long oxbow lake and a 40-acre green timber reservoir.